jenkinsci/docker/README.md

 If you wish to contribute fixes to this repository, please refer to the [dedicated documentation](HACKING.adoc).

+# Security

+For information related to the security of this Docker image, please refer to the [dedicated documentation](SECURITY.md).

 # Questions?

 We're on Gitter, https://gitter.im/jenkinsci/docker